k2view-academy/K2View-Academy/articles/39_discovery_catalog/03_discovery_process.md

 The K2View Data Discovery process is depicted in the below diagram and it includes the following major steps:

-* Start by open Fabric project (new or existing) in the Web Studio, defining data source interface(s) and initiating the Data Discovery job (Crawler).
+* Start by defining an interface for a given data source and initiating the Data Discovery job (Crawler) in the Web Studio.
-* The plugins configuration is an optional step, since the solution comes with a set of built-in rules.
-If needed, additional rules can be created which can either extend or override the existing rules.
 * The Crawler scans the data source, while identifying the existing entities and the relationships between them.
 The Crawler's output is the Discovery Schema.
-* The next step is a Plugin Framework which is triggered automatically upon the Crawler completion.
-The Plugin Framework is a platform to execute predefined rules (plugins) and enhance the Discovery Schema accordingly.
-Example of business rules are:
+* Next, a Plugin Framework is triggered automatically upon the Crawler completion.
+The Plugin Framework is a platform to execute predefined rules (plugins) and to enhance the Discovery Schema accordingly.
+Examples of business rules are:
   * Create a link (relation) between two objects.
   * Profile the field's data and categorize it (e.g. email, phone, gender).
   * Determine if a field is PII.

-* Upon the completion of the Plugin Framework execution, the Discovery Schema is saved into neo4j Graph DB, creating the Catalog version.
+* Upon the completion of the Plugin Framework execution, the Discovery Schema is saved into the *neo4j* Graph DB, creating a new Catalog version.

+  * The Discovery Schema supports versioning.
+Each time the process is executed, a new Catalog version is created, only in case there are changes comparing to the previous version.
 * Once the process is completed, the Logical Unit schema can be created based on the Data Discovery process results.

 ![](images/DiscoveryE2E.png)